 Through our professional development sessions, teachers are coached by our team and partners in:

-- Creating curriculum and instructional materials aligned to our Food Education Standards that integrate into existing virtual and in-person lessons
+- Creating and utilizing curriculum and instructional materials aligned to our Food Education Standards that integrate into existing eLearning and in-person lessons

 - Adapting the lessons of fellow educators on the Food Education Center to suit their students, schools, and communities

 - Understanding the food environment at their school and the communities their schools are located in